j-hsiao/argparse/readme.md

 for giving negative numbers as arguments, though an alternative is to prefix it with an escaped space.

-Flag arguments are first matched exactly.
+Flag arguments match the first exact match.
 If there are no exact matches, then the longest unique prefix match is used.
 If the longest match is not unique, then parsing is failed due to ambiguity.